sullysbrain/at-sam-devboard/readme.md

 ## SS Breakout Board
 Tutorial for sending I2C data from the ARM based MCU, the AT-SAMD21-G18A-F, from Microchip (aka Atmel).

+## TODO
+PWM signal based on input values, send as uint16_t value for duty cycle.

 ## Troubleshooting
 ### In case of "No device found on cu.usbmodem####" error